Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In agreement is Alexandra Zamolo at Beekeeper, who understands that sometimes the CTA can be incorporated into the subject line.
 Zamolo shares, “In almost every marketing situation, the subject line is the determining factor whether the recipient even opens the email.
 Therefore, any innovative design or creative content is lost if the subject line is not compelling.
 Keep it short, but to the point.
 If it’s too “gimmicky,” it may be sent directly to spam.”

 Crafting the right abandoned cart email that does more than just remind your customers of items they failed to purchase can do wonders for your business.
+Refine your e-commerce strategy also by tracking patterns and trends in ecommerce reporting software to adjust your cart abandonment rate goal as needed.
 Don’t be afraid to try more than one strategy and get creative.